hannahmariewilliams/Healthcare-Data-Analysis-Project/README.md

-# Healthcare Exploratory Data Analysis Project
+# Healthcare Data Analysis Project

 ## Executive Summary:
 Using SQL, I pulled patients, doctors, and financial data from the hospital database and explored the data.
 As a result, I identifyied that the hospital has a high no show rate, that most scheduled appointments are check-ups and the highest grossing treatment type is X-Ray.
 I recommend that the hospital improves on the following: